 A look at baby animals in a range of habitats, exploring how their parents look after them, and how they learn, grow and thrive

-Which baby animals are born in cold, snowy places?
-What are baby seals called?
-What sound does a polar bear cub make?
+Which baby animals are born in the rainforest?
+What are baby flying foxes called?
+What sound does a baby ring-tailed lemur make?

-Introducing young children to baby animals in a range of habitats, exploring how their parents look after them, and how they learn, grow and thrive.
+This book introduces young children to baby animals in rainforest habitats, exploring how their parents look after them, and how they learn, grow and thrive.
 Clear and friendly text, suitable for children aged 5+, is complemented by beautiful photographs of animal babies in their natural environment.

 Part of the Animal Babies series looking at baby animals on farms, in the oceans and rainforests, and in snowy habitats.